 Join us on the UW-Platteville campus for one of two week-long sessions that will help you explore the world of engineering through hands-on projects.

 During the Explore Engineering Summer Program, you’ll get a chance to participate in seven different engineering projects – one in each of the seven different engineering disciplines offered at UW-Platteville.
 The projects will be taught by university professors from each of the departments.

-This engineering summer program is the same one-credit Introduction to Engineering Projects course required of all engineering students at the University of Wisconsin-Platteville.
-High school students who successfully complete this summer course and decide to enroll at UW-Platteville will have earned one college credit.
+The program features the same curriculum and instruction our college students experience in the one-credit Introduction to Engineering Projects course required of all engineering students at the University of Wisconsin-Platteville.
+High school students who successfully complete this summer program and decide to enroll at UW-Platteville will earn one college credit.

 From the roads we drive on, to the buildings we live and work in, to the water we drink, civil engineers plan, design, analyze and build them.
 Students will learn the components needed for a modern society to thrive.
 Students will then plan and design for the expansion of the UW-Platteville campus.

 From lightning and human nervous systems to iPods and nanobots, electrical phenomena are everywhere you look.
 Students will learn about semiconductor chips, amplifiers, oscilloscopes and speakers.